Latest Projects

 Project Team

-"Sarah E. Truman is an interdisciplinary scholar whose interests intersect with English literary education, cultural studies, and the arts.
-From 2022-2025, Dr. Truman is an ARC DECRA Fellow conducting a project focused on speculative and science fiction as methods for thinking critically about the world and proposing different futures on the themes of technology, climate, and social justice.
+"Sarah E. Truman is an Associate Professor at University of Melbourne whose research focuses on English literary education, cultural studies, and the arts.
+From 2022-2025, Dr. Truman is an ARC DECRA Fellow conducting a project on speculative fiction as an interdisciplinary method for thinking about the world and mode of literary engagement in diverse pedagogical settings.
 Dr. Truman is co-director of the Literary Education Lab; co-Director of WalkingLab, and one half of Oblique Curiosities.
-Dr Truman’s most recent book is Feminist Speculations and the Practice of Research-Creation (Routledge, 2022)."
+Dr Truman’s most recent book is Feminist Speculations and the Practice of Research-Creation (2022)."

 Sarah E. Truman